nculwell/MathStudy/ProbStats.md

   More advanced and complete book on theoretical statistics.

-- Bickel & Doksum, *Mathematical Statistics: Basic Ideas and Selected Topics* (volumes I and II)
+- Bickel and Doksum, *Mathematical Statistics: Basic Ideas and Selected Topics* (volumes I and II)

   Standard grad-level text on mathematical statistics.

-- DeGroot & Schervish, *Probability and Statistics* (u)

-  Another mathematical statistics textbook.

 - Gelman et al, *Bayesian Data Analysis*

   Good first book on Bayesian analysis.

-- Gelman & Hill, *Data Analysis Using Regression and Multilevel/Hierarchical Models*
+- Gelman and Hill, *Data Analysis Using Regression and Multilevel/Hierarchical Models*

   Good first book on multilevel/hierarchical models